RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring-aws-instances.md

 aliases: /rs/administering/installing-upgrading/configuring-aws-instances/
 ---
-There are some special considerations that are important when installing and running Redis Enterprise Software (RS) on an AWS instances.
+There are some special considerations that are important when installing and running Redis Enterprise Software (RS) on AWS EC2 instances or AWS Outposts.
-This guide also applies to AWS Outpost.

 ## Storage considerations

-AWS instances are ephemeral, but your persistent database storage should not be.
+AWS EC2 instances are ephemeral, but your persistent database storage should not be.
 If you require a persistent storage location for your database, the storage must be located outside of the instance.
 Therefore, when you set up an instance make sure that it has a properly sized EBS backed volume